MattOhare1999/dissertation/documentation/timelog.md

 ## 30 Oct 2019

-*1 hour* - Used Iain's code with mnist digits dataset - some progress *1 hour* - Wrote up week 5 status report and timelog
+*1 hour* - Evaluated Iain's code and used it with mnist digits dataset - some progress *1 hour* - Wrote up week 5 status report and timelog

+## 31 Oct 2019

+*0.5 hour* - Planned for meeting with supervisor
+*0.5 hour* - Meeting with supervisor

+## 1 Nov 2019

+*0.5 hour* - Wrote up meeting minutes